 Make sure to save a copy or picture of your Good Faith Estimate.

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call 1-800-985-3059.

 If you choose to use insurance services, I am currently accepting clients with Aetna, AvMed, Cigna, United Healthcare, Oscar Health, Optum, and Oxford insurance plans.
+Insurance sessions are limited to the standard 55 minutes.
 I am NOT able to accept Medicaid and Medicare insurance at this time.

 Depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part.
 Please contact your provider to verify how your plan compensates you for psychotherapy services.
 I’d recommend asking these questions to your insurance provider to help determine your benefits: